Table of Contents

 Hiking Trails near the West Thumb Geyser Basin

-NOTE: Always be bear aware-attacks have happened-carry bear spray.
-You can purchase bear Spray at the stores in the park or you can rent it.
+PRO Tip: Always be bear aware-attacks have happened-carry bear spray.
+You can purchase bear spray at the stores in the park, or you can rent it.

-This is a 0.8-mile trail (1.3 miles) out and back is an easy walk (30min).
+The trail spans 0.8 miles, making the round trip 1.3 miles; it’s an easy, 30-minute walk.
 The best times to visit this trail are May through October.
-The trail takes you up a short hill (154 feet elevation gain) to where you will see spectacular views of Lake Yellowstone, the snow-capped Absaroka mountains and Duck Lake.
-We got an early morning start accessing the trailhead at the West Thumb parking lot.
-The trail took us through dense pine forest.
+A brief, 154-foot ascent up the trail reveals breathtaking panoramas of Lake Yellowstone, the snow-clad Absaroka Mountains, and Duck Lake.
+We got an early morning start, accessing the trailhead at the West Thumb parking lot.
+The trail took us through dense pine forests.
 Be sure to make noise so wildlife knows you are coming.
 Traveling in groups is good for deterring bears.
 The lake is at the top of the hill.
-Duck Lake is good for brook or brown trout fishing, as detailed in the park website, however, today we did not have time for fishing.
+Duck Lake is good for brook or brown trout fishing, as detailed on the park website.
+However, today we did not have time for fishing.

 West Thumb Yellowstone Overlook Trail